Galois families of modular forms and application to weight one: The Beckmann-Black Problem, parametric extensions and Galois fa mi lies

 In particular, if $G$ is any finite group and $p$ any prime number as in Theorem \ref{thm:parametric_poly}(1), then 2 is the least integer $n$ such that there exists a (regular) parametric $n$-parameter projective $G$-Galois family\footnote{All these finite groups admit $\Zz/2\Zz \times \Zz/2\Zz$ as a subgroup.}.
 The same conclusion holds in the Artin situation for finite groups $G$ in Theorem \ref{thm:parametric_poly2}(1).

 We shall need the following lemma:

 \begin{lem} Let $G$ be a finite group, $m$ a positive integer, and $F_1/\Qq, \dots, F_m/\Qq$ finite Galois extensions of $\Qq$ whose Galois groups are subgroups of $G$.
 Suppose there exists a generic polynomial with rational coefficients and Galois group $G$.
-Then there exists a $\Qq$-regular Galois extension of $\Qq(T)$ of group $G$ which specialises to $F_1/\Qq, \dots, F_m/\Qq$. \end{lem}
+Then there exists a $\Qq$-regular Galois extension of $\Qq(T)$ of group $G$ which specialises to $F_1/\Qq, \dots, F_m/\Qq$ at non branch points. \end{lem}

 \begin{proof} Since there exists a generic polynomial of group $G$ with rational coefficients, one may apply \cite{DeM83} and \cite[Theorem 5.2.5]{JLY02} to get that there exist an integer $n \geq 1$ and a polynomial $P({\bf{T}},Y)=P(T_1, \dots, T_n,Y) \in \Qq[{\bf{T}}][Y]$ of group $G$ such that, for every extension $L/\Qq$ and every Galois extension $F/L$ of group $H$ contained in $G$, there exists ${\bf{t}} \in L^n$ such that $P({\bf{t}},Y)$ is separable and $F$ is the splitting field over $L$ of $P({\bf{t}}, Y)$.